 Cory went to Minooka High School and spent his early performing years with their WGI group.
 He then went on to march Blue Stars, Pioneer Indoor, and Rhythm X. After aging out, he taught at Minooka and Shadow DBC.
 He spends his spare time doing arts and crafts, as well as playing disc golf.
 Currently, he is the percussion director at Joliet West High School.

-Eddie is excited to be starting his first year on staff with Pi Percussion.
+Eddie is excited to be starting his new role on staff with Pi Percussion.
 He started his marching career in 2013 with the Providence Catholic Marching Band and NEXUS Indoor Percussion (2013-2015).
 He then went on to perform with various ensembles including, The Colt Cadets (2015-2016), Pioneer Indoor (2017-2018), Pi Percussion (2019), Chicago Bulls Stampede (2018-2021), and Legends (2018-2019).
 Eddie has gone on to teach different programs in the central Illinois area such as Brother Rice/Mother McAuley High Schools, Romeoville High School, A.A.
 Stagg High School, Minooka Indoor Percussion, and most recently The Lincoln-Way Community Marching Band.
 Outside of drumming, Eddie is pursuing his Bachelor of Science in Nursing at the University of St. Francis.

 Baryl Brandt is an active percussionist and alum of Pi Percussion from the Chicagoland area.
 Starting in high school, he has marched with Minooka Indoor Percussion (2016-2017), Pioneer Indoor (2018), and Pi Percussion (2019-2020).
 In addition to marching, he has also taught a number of ensembles, including Minooka Community High School, Bloomington High School, Streator High School, and Plainfield South High School.
 Having recently completed his bachelor degree in both Percussion Performance and Music Business, Baryl is currently pursuing his masters degree in Percussion Performance from Illinois State University.